Azure-Samples/prototype-active-directory-dotnet-web-ad-complex-org-utility/Docs/Config.md

 * "Site Type" includes 4 options:
   * MasterHQ - the HQ site that is running AAD Connect and synchronizing with an AAD tenant
-  * AADB2B - an affiliate site that has it's own AAD tenant - these users will be added as B2B guests
+  * AADB2B - an affiliate site that has its own AAD tenant - these users will be added as B2B guests
-  * LocalADOnly - an affiliate that doesn't have it's own AAD tenant - these users will be synchronized as users in the HQ tenant
+  * LocalADOnly - an affiliate that doesn't have its own AAD tenant - these users will be synchronized as users in the HQ tenant
-  * AADB2BCloudOnly - an affiliate this ONLY has an AAD tenant with no on-prem hybrid identity (not implemented in code yet)
+  * AADB2BCloudOnly - an affiliate that ONLY has an AAD tenant with no on-prem hybrid identity (not implemented in code yet)

 * "B2B Default Redirect URL" - for B2B affiliates, this is the URL a user will be redirected to after redeeming an invitation